Did you know...

-- This past year, 19,840 Career and Technical Education students were enrolled in concurrent enrollment courses.
+- This past year, 31,380 secondary Career and Technical Education students were enrolled in Concurrent Enrollment courses.

 - Since 1973, jobs that require at least some college have exploded, while opportunities for those with just a high school education have shrunk dramatically.5 Through hands-on training, CTE prepares students for college and careers by helping them obtain the technical skills to advance in the highly competitive workforce of the 21st century.

 - There are nine postsecondary institutions in Utah that offer technical programs, including community colleges, technical institutes, skill centers, and other public and private two-year and four-year colleges.

 - In Utah, there are over 325,000 secondary and postsecondary Career and Technical Education students.
 Nationally there are over 15 million secondary and post-secondary CTE students, according to the U.S. Office of Educational Research and Improvement.

 - According to the U.S. Department of Education's Office of Vocational and Adult Education, approximately 12 million secondary and postsecondary students participate in Career and Technical Education.